Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/camera.md

         camera.FocusStateChanged += FocusStateChangedEventHandler;
         ```

-        Before auto-focusing starts, the auto-focus state is `Released`.
-After the `StartFocusing()` method is called, the camera starts auto-focusing and the state changes to `Ongoing`.
-If auto-focusing finishes successfully, the state changes to `Focused`.
-If auto-focusing fails, the state changes to `Failed`.
+        Before autofocusing starts, the autofocus state is `Released`.
+After the `StartFocusing()` method is called, the camera starts autofocusing and the state changes to `Ongoing`.
+If autofocusing finishes successfully, the state changes to `Focused`.
+If autofocusing fails, the state changes to `Failed`.

     -   To receive a captured still image, register an event handler for the `Capturing` event.
 The event handler is invoked once for each captured frame, and is used to get information about the captured image.